-As for climate-related business risks, we have followed the TCFD's classification in considering (1) risks related to the transition to a lowcarbon economy in the 2°C scenario\ and (2) risks related to the physical impacts of climate change in the 4°C scenario,\ which assumes that efforts to reduce global CO2 emissions have failed.
+As for climate-related business risks, we have followed the TCFD's classification in considering (1) risks related to the transition to a low-carbon economy in the 2°C scenario and (2) risks related to the physical impacts of climate change in the 4°C scenario, which assumes that efforts to reduce global CO2 emissions have failed.
 Our assessments are also categorized according to time span, namely, short term (three years from fiscal 2019 to 2021), medium term (through fiscal 2030), and long term (through fiscal 2050).

-\ Our assessments are based on the scenarios contained in the Fifth Assessment Beport, published in 2014 by the Intergovernmental Panel on Climate Change (IPCC).
+Our assessments are based on the scenarios contained in the Fifth Assessment Report, published in 2014 by the Intergovernmental Panel on Climate Change (IPCC).
 The 2°C scenario assumes that the increase in global temperatures from preindustrial levels is kept below 2°C at the end of the 21st century.
-The 4°C scenario sees global temperatures rising by approximately 4°C compared to preindustrial level onomy (applying mostly to the 2°C scenario)
+The 4°C scenario sees global temperatures rising by approximately 4°C compared to preindustrial levels.

-- Avoid or mitigate increases in business costs, such as from carbon taxes, by further enhancing production and transport efficiency and promoting the use of non- or low-carbon energy sources - Contribute to reducing CO2 emissions by developing and marketing innovative products and services and expanding the decarbonization business - Promote the development of low-carbon products by implementing Environmentally Conscious Design Assessments when designing products and services - In the light of rising investor and market interest and expectations regarding climate change, clearly incorporate our CO2 emissions reduction targets in our management and business strategy of climate change (4°C scenario)
+(1) Risks related to the transition to a low-carbon economy (applying mostly to the 2°C scenario) Category Main initiatives Policy and legal Increased business costs from the introduction of carbon taxes, fuel/energy consumption taxes, emissions trading systems, and other measures Short to long term Avoid or mitigate increases in business costs, such as from carbon taxes, by further enhancing production and transport efficiency and promoting the use of non- or low-carbon energy sources Technology Loss of sales opportunities due to delays in technology development for products and services Medium to long term Contribute to reducing CO 2 emissions by developing and marketing innovative products and services and expanding the decarbonization business Promote the development of low-carbon products by implementing Environmentally Conscious Design Assessments when designing products and services Market and reputation Impact on sales due to changes in market values or assessment of our approach to climate issues Medium to long term In the light of rising investor and market interest and expectations regarding climate change, clearly incorporate our CO2 emissions reduction targets in our management and business strategy

-• Take into account the possibility of flood damage when deciding on the location or equipment layout of a new plant.
+(2) Risks related to the physical impacts of climate change (4°C scenario) Category Acute and chronic physical risks Climate-related risks to business continuity, including increased severity of typhoons, floods, and droughts (acute risks) as well as rising sea level and chronic heat waves (chronic risks) Short to long term Take into account the possibility of flood damage when deciding on the location or equipment layout of a new plant.
 Measures tailored to the water risks of each manufacturing site will be strengthened in the future based on the results of a water risk assessment now being conducted.